 This is a great example of taking an underused 20th century bare infrastructure landbase, and partly return it back to nature while providing an active transportation corridor to cycle and play in.
 I can’t believe a city like Toronto made it to 2019 without doing this, and part of my public review of the Meadoway actually laments that the east and west limits of the project fall short of doing the whole corridor.

-But it’s also not brand new.
-Nearly 80 out of 265 hectares (30%) of the Meadoway had already received a meadow habitat treatment, and nearly 10 kilometres of trail were already built.
+At the same time, this wasn’t new.
+Nearly 80 out of 265 hectares (30%) of the Meadoway already received a meadow habitat treatment, and nearly 10 kilometres of trail were already built.
 Part of this was the Scarborough Centre Butterfly Trail project, a 3.5 km stretch between Thomson Memorial Park and Scarborough Golf Club Road, which was also granted money by the W. Garfield Weston Foundation.